Braves vs. Yankees MLB Betting Odds, Trends & Prediction

-World Series contenders clash in the Bronx in Friday night’s Braves vs. Yankees matchup at 7:05 p.m.
-ET.
-With Chris Sale set to oppose Carlos Rodon in the pitching matchup, what’s the best bet tonight in the Bronx?
+With Charlie Morton set to oppose Marcus Stroman in the pitching matchup, what’s the best bet in Saturday night’s Braves vs. Yankees matchup at 7:15 p.m.
+ET?

 Game Matchup & Betting Odds